ajulkjose246/InstHelper/README.md

 ## Admin Web Interface

-For administrators, InstHelper offers a robust web interface to monitor and analyze various metrics.
+For administrators, AjceTrips offers a robust web interface to monitor and analyze various metrics.
 Through this dedicated website, administrators can view graphical representations of data, such as parking usage, inventory status, and room bookings, enabling data-driven decision-making and efficient campus management.

 ## Installation